The EPC C deadline for rental property

 Every home that is marketed, sold or let needs an Energy Performance Certificate (EPC), which rates its energy efficiency from A (most efficient) to G (least).
 The current Minimum Energy Efficiency Standard (MEES) makes it unlawful to grant or continue a tenancy on a property rated F or G — in other words, the floor for residential lettings is EPC E, and has been since April 2020.

-The proposed EPC C timeline
+The planned timeline

 What counts toward an EPC C